 Must buy mattress separately

 The Carwile Daybed has a metal frame, and it’s finished in a linen fabric.
-The bed doesn’t come with a mattress, so you’ll have to buy one separately, and the brand recommends an 8-inch mattress for optimal comfort.
+The bed doesn’t come with a mattress, so you’ll have to buy one separately.
+The brand recommends an 8-inch mattress for optimal comfort.
 The simple design and neutral frame of this daybed allow you to dress it up with colorful throw pillows and other accents, and the asymmetrical form will add a bit of visual interest to any space.

 Best Budget: Andover Mills Mikayla Metal Scroll Daybed